JamesJHPark/Travel-Destination-Builder/README.md

 from the loaded Dream Vacation list (that was previously saved) into the Dream Vacation text field panel.
 After typing the country into the panel, you can press Alt+R on keyboard or click on "Alt+R to remove" Button.
 This event will allow the user to remove a specific destination country from the Dream Vacation List.
-- You can locate my audio component by clicking on the ADD Button.
+- You can locate my audio component by clicking on the ADD Button, pressing Alt+N or Alt+R on keyboard.
 Also, you can locate it by selecting the menu item under Data on top left of the screen: "Add country (typed in Dream Vacation panel) to list."
-Both events will produce the audio sound.
+All these events will produce the audio sound.
 - You can also locate my visual component (as an extra) right on the form panel of the GUI.
 The blue sky with a bird and clouds fit the theme of travelling nicely.
 - You can save the state of my application by clicking on the SAVE LIST Button after you have created a Dream Vacation List.